chartjs/Chart.js/docs/axes/cartesian/time.md

 ### Input Data

-The x-axis data points may additionally be specified via the `t` or `x` attribute when using the time scale.
+The x-axis data points may additionally be specified via the `x` property when using the time scale.
+For additional options, see [data structures](../../general/data-structures.md).

 ```javascript
 data: [{